-The third item lists pork.
+The third item is pork.
 Pork is defined as the “clean flesh of slaughtered (pork) and is limited to… the striate muscle… which is found in the tongue, in the diaphragm, in the heart, or in the esophagus; with or without the accompanying and overlying fat and the portions of the skin, sinew, nerve and blood vessels which normally accompany the flesh”.3

-The fifth ingredient lists guar gum, a gelling or thickening agent found in many wet pet foods.
+The fifth ingredient is guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.